2022 Carmarthenshire County Council election: Lliedi (2 Seats)

 Rob James, leader of the Labour Group on Carmarthenshire County Council, was re-elected.

-The other incumbent Councillor, Shahana Najmi, had been elected in 2017 as a Labour Councillor, was one of several Labour Councillors in Llanelli to leave the Labour Party in 2019.
+The other incumbent Councillor, Shahana Najmi, had originally been elected in 2012 as a Labour Councillor, was one of several Labour Councillors in Llanelli to leave the Labour Party in 2019.
 Initially sitting as an Independent Councillor, Najmi joined the Conservative Party in 2021 but was not re-elected as a Conservative in Lliedi in 2022.

-Independent candidate, Heather Peters, was initially selected as a Labour Party candidate in this ward but in March 2022 announced she was standing for the New Independent Party, the Party formed out of many of those who left the Labour Party in 2019, instead.

-The other Independent candidate, Sharon Burdess, also stood for the New Independent Party having failed to secure a Labour Party nomination at these elections.